julisunkan/what/README.md

 - Ensure you're accessing via HTTPS (Replit provides this automatically)
 - Check browser console for service worker errors

-### WhatsApp gateway connection issues
+### WhatsApp integration not working
+- Check environment variables are set correctly in Replit Secrets
-- Verify Flask app is running and accessible
+- Verify webhook URL is correct in Twilio/Meta console
-- Check that Chrome/Chromium is installed
-- Delete `bot_gateway/tokens` folder and rescan QR code
+- Make sure webhook signature validation credentials are configured
+- Test the webhook endpoint responds with 200 OK

 ### Messages not being processed
 - Ensure at least one bot is marked as "Active"
 - Check that keywords are correctly configured
 - Review message logs in the analytics dashboard
+- Verify webhook endpoints are receiving requests (check workflow logs)

 ## License